The Best Bars and Cafés in Phoenix Right Now

 instagram.com/indibarscottsdale

-Seven years in the making, this modern Indian restaurant in Scottsdale offers a flashy cocktail list aiming to “recreate memories and make magic.”
-Jonathan Rodrigues runs a technique-heavy cocktail program: ghee-washed whisky mustard-infused tequila, foam finishes.
-Each cocktail is purposefully crafted, bridging flavors as with a slow-sipper featuring a split whiskey base sees bitter orange, curry leaf, and a bath of hickory smoke paired with the kitchen’s tender rogan josh shank, snappy papadum, and other hits.
+Seven years in development, this modern Indian restaurant in Scottsdale pairs ambitious cuisine with cocktails designed to "recreate memories and make magic."
+Jonathan Rodrigues leads a technique-driven bar program: ghee-washed whiskey, mustard-infused tequila, foam finishes.
+Each drink is intentionally composed, like a smoky whiskey cocktail with bitter orange and curry leaf that complements the kitchen's tender rogan josh and crisp papadum.

-Don’t Miss: The “Mango’ Lore” unites mezcal, citrus, and tropical fruit, playing on the margarita with a golden spoonful of finger lime caviar for garnish.
-“Our cocktails are stories that connect us to our roots,” says executive chef and co-owner Nigel Lobo.
+Don't Miss: The "Mango' Lore" riffs on a margarita with mezcal, citrus, and tropical fruit, crowned with a golden spoonful of finger lime caviar.
+"Our cocktails are stories that connect us to our roots," says executive chef and co-owner Nigel Lobo.

 2 N Central Ave Suite 101, Phoenix